CoolDude2349/schoolsgood/README.md

 Hi.
 Does not use files anymore.
 Just click the button and have fun!
-Also, you can view the button offline, but for the other tab you must view online.
-Singleplication may not work.
+Also, you can view it offline.
+Singleplication may not work tho while online.